-As last season’s mulch has undoubtably broken down over winter, weeds have inevitably taken over your garden oasis.
+As last season’s mulch has undoubtedly broken down over winter, weeds have inevitably taken over your garden oasis.
 This step is the most crucial in the Mulching process.
-Removing established broadleaf weeds as far to the root as possible will give your new mulch its best chance to do its thing.
+Removing established broadleaf weeds as far as the root as possible will give your new mulch its best chance to do its thing.

 - Spray: This is not the time to spray.
 Herbicide sprays will be more effective for post-emergent weeds that appear in the future, but spraying now and leaving the green during Mulching will cause undesirable results.

 Edging your beds prior to Installing Mulch is not just for aesthetic purposes.
 This step creates a barrier between your Mulch and the rest of your Lawn.
 Weeds that may exist in your Grass Turf areas are less likely to spread or seed into your Garden beds with this barrier.
 Using a straight shovel or spade, dig a straight edge about 2 inches deep and allow the dirt to flow in a downward “trench-like” fashion.

 Now that you have spent a great deal of time and effort preparing your beds to Deliver of Fresh New Mulch, it is the best time to protect your investment from future Weed infiltration.
 Although there are several types, Preen is the most common and widely used granular weed control for Mulch beds.
 Just shake or spread a healthy amount of granules on the bare dirt and you are ready and protected.